After 10 years, you have worn me out and I’m leaving you.

 Essentially, the book’s method consists of 90 days of exercises with three exercises per day.
 Of the three daily exercises, I would choose the exercises that I thought were most useful and give my students one of those as their homework assignment for the week.
 This one book essentially stretched into 3-4 solid years of homework assignments and improved all of my students greatly.
 (Click here for a list of my entire curriculum for Smartmusic)

 While this curriculum and system had been successful for developing sight-singing skills for all students, it was immensely tedious.
-The first major reason was that I was unable to view the entire book online; through the Smartmusic platform, each exercise needed to be clicked on to be seen.
+The first major reason was that I was unable to view the entire book online; through the SmartMusic platform, I needed to click each exercise to see it.
 My workaround was owning a physical copy of the book and labeling the most effective exercises that matched up with my criteria.
 My book was numbered with exercises from 1 to 135, matching up to their exercises.
 By marking down my 3-4 year curriculum in the physical book, and later putting it into a chart, I just needed to find the exercise on Smartmusic by the Week, Day, and Exercise Letter than aligned with the assignment number I had created on my chart.

 While I found it to be a lot of work to set up each individual assignment and then place them into units for each level of student, I believed it had been worth it.
 It was especially time-consuming and tedious because of the numerous parameters that are required when creating each assignment.
 Since each assignment is new, the parameters have to be manually set one by one.